Establish Reporting Agreements

 Companies reporting good credit (positive tradelines) or bad debt (negative tradelines) to the credit bureaus, must first establish a Data Furnishers or Service Agreement with each credit bureau (Equifax, Experian, Innovis, TransUnion, Dun & Bradstreet) to which you will be reporting.
 The Data Furnishers agreement is required whether you are reporting directly (in-house) to the credit bureaus or through a processor/stacking service such as The Service Bureau.
 This is a separate agreement from pulling credit reports.

 The credit bureau repositories (Equifax, Experian, Innovis, TransUnion, Dun & Bradstreet) also require a minimum number of active accounts (trade lines/customers/debtors) and monthly reporting, even if you are reporting through The Service Bureau or another processor/stacking service - see example.
-We have provided phone numbers and account minimums for each credit repository for your convenience (see below).

 Companies reporting trade lines must use an application which is up-to-date with the Credit Reporting Resource Guide®, meets all credit reporting laws and regulations and is capable of accurately producing the Metro 2®* format layout such as Credit Manager.